Accessibility links

 Basic information

-An HTML widget is like a blank canvas that lets you display custom content on pages.
+An HTML widget is like a blank canvas, which lets you display custom content on pages.
 Despite the name, you don't need to use HTML code to create an HTML widget.
-If preferred, you can conveniently add content using CKEditor.
+If preferred, you can conveniently add the widget content using our WYSIWYG (What You See Is What You Get) rich text editor.

 HTML widgets are commonly used to display: